School of Pharmacy & Life Sciences

 - Complete range of equipment necessary for the dry and wet granulation of drugs and excipients for manufacturing as powders and tablets

-- Other formulation types can be investigated with the help of a range of systems, including a Photo-Correlation Zeta/Nano-Sizer and a Differential Scanning Calorimeter
+- Other formulation types can be investigated with the help of a range of modern analytical instruments that include a Zetasizer (analysis of nanoparticles), texture analyser, dynamic rheometer, DSC, TGA and a hot-stage microscope (HSM).

 The University has a wide range of equipment suitable for conducting both solution and solid phase synthetic procedures, complimented by analytical equipment including a 400 MHz nmr, GCMS, LCMS, multiple HPLC's (analytical and preparative), GC, FT-IR, UV and Fluorescence spectrometers, scanning EM, Molecular modelling can be done on a Silicon Graphics Octane 1200 workstation